Majeed Ashimeru

 Majeed Ashimeru (born 10 October 1997) is a Ghanaian professional footballer who plays as a midfielder for Belgian Pro League club Anderlecht and the Ghana national team.

 Club career

-He Began His Football Career From A small Club Team Which Is Strong Tower F/C(Mamobi)He made his First Capital Plus Premier League debut for West African Football Academy on 20 March 2016 in a game against Liberty Professionals F.C.
+Ashimeru Began His Football Career From A small Club Team Which Is Strong Tower F/C(Mamobi)He made his First Capital Plus Premier League debut for West African Football Academy on 20 March 2016 in a game against Liberty Professionals F.C.
 From there he got the chance to fly to Austria to join RedBull Salzburg where he signed his first professional contract.